MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Summer/README.md

 | area(6, "d") | 0.5    | |
 | area(6, "c") | 0.5    | |
 | area(2)      | 12.566 | Stretch task |

+## Testing

+Test the functions to ensure they work.
+Apart from TAD, remove any code that is not in the functions.

+Save the file [`summer1Tests.py`](assets/summer1Tests.py) to the same folder as `summer1.py`.
+Open and run `summer1Tests.py`.